walter-grace/micro_dose/content/blog/Bitcoin/index.md

 description: "WTF is Bitcoin"
 ---

-This is my first post on Bitcoin.
-A summarization or microdose of what Bitcoin is.
+A microdose of BTC

 # “What is Bitcoin?”

 > 1. In a nutshell, how would you describe Bitcoin?
 Bitcoin is a peer-to-peer network for electronic cash.
-It is the first decentralized payment network that is powered by its users with no central authority or middlemen.
+It is the first decentralized payment network that is powered by its users with no central authority or middlemen.<iframe src="https://play.ht/embed/?article_url=https://play.ht/drafts/ExdBebup5aXfznw5CogMnJW3E262/QsY0b2d7J&voice=en-US-Wavenet-D" scrolling="no" height="90px" width="100%" frameborder="0" allowfullscreen></iframe>

 2.  #### What is Bitcoin's biggest challenge?
 Bitcoin has a number of challenges, but the biggest one is probably the